We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best massage gun

-Bottom line: a high powered tool that’s ideal for athletes looking for a high intensity, targeted massage
+- Bottom line: a high powered tool that’s great for athletes looking for a high intensity, targeted massage

 Massage guns are high powered devices that provide short bursts of pressure to targeted areas of your body.